 The most qualified applicants will possess a college degree or the equivalent in experience (Train Dispatcher or logistics line management).
 Strong preference will be given to a college degree in transportation, logistics, business administration, economics or engineering.
 A graduate degree and/or prior supervisory, transportation industry, military, or Air Traffic Controller experience is a definite plus.
 Minimum qualifications must be maintained during the training.
 This is a safety-sensitive position subject to toxicological testing.

+For more information about dispatchers please click here to visit the American Train Dispatchers Association's website.
 Similar to what a trainmaster will go through, when dispatching expect the unexpected and most definitely expect to be chewed out, as again, it can be very stressful and you must be on top of things constantly.
 In any event, if you are not even sure if a career in railroading is right for you but would like to learn more about what it takes to work in the industry you might want to consider the book Working on the Railroad from noted author Brian Solomon.
 Solomon's book details the history of working in the railroad industry and the difficulties and hardship employees faced back then as well as today.
-After reading this book you should have no doubts about whether working in the industry is something you are truly interested in.
-In any event, if you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.